shinobi5/skeletor/README.md

 ## CSS

 #### ShadowDOM
-When using web components, styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and will be natively encapsulated within the component.
+For web components, styles can be set within the [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and will be encapsulated within the component.

 #### CSS-in-JS
 A framework agnostic CSS-in-JS solution like [csz](https://github.com/lukejacksonn/csz) can be used to generate scoped styles for custom elements without a shadowDOM (alternatively just create global component scoped styles with a method like [BEM](http://getbem.com/)).